lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         subtitle: ''
         text: >
-          Immerse yourself in the **authentic and traditional countryside lifestyle** of local Tibetan and Lisu ethnic
+          Immerse yourself in the **authentic and traditional countryside lifestyle** of local

-          minorities.
+          villagers.
 Observe their time-honored farming and pasturing practices, gaining

           a deeper appreciation for their intimate connection to the land and the rhythms